China Map | HD Political Map of China

 Language:

-Mandarin is the official language of China, but it has as many as 292 living languages, which are mostly spoken and belong to the Sinitic branch of the Sino-Tibetan family, the Tibeto-Burman branch, and other ethnic minority languages in southwest China.
-Altaic languages are spoken by people across northwestern and north-eastern China.
-There are various languages spoken in different areas of China.
+Mandarin is the official language of the country, but it has as many as 292 living languages, which are mostly spoken and belong to the Sinitic branch of the Sino-Tibetan family, the Tibeto-Burman branch, and other ethnic minority languages in the southwest region.
+The Mandarin language is used for official purposes, education, and national communication.
+Altaic languages are spoken by people across the northwestern and northeastern regions.
+There are various languages spoken in different areas.
+Some of the languages spoken include Cantonese, Mongolian, and Zhuang.

 Geography: